pacs-course/pacs-examples/Examples/src/muParserInterface/README.md

 `$(PACS_ROOT_DIR)/lib`.
 Necessary for other Examples that uses the interface.

+## A thing to note ##
+You may not the use of the `mutable` keyword for some private data member.
+The reseon is that the call operator is **morally const**.
+With that I mean that I would like to be able to call it also on const parser interface object, there is no reason why it could not be possible.
+But, unfortunately, the operators have to set some variables of the muParser object stores as private data member.
+So, even if morally cont, the call operator changes the state of the class!
+The only way to get round it is to make the modified variable `mutable`: a `mutable` data member can be changed by `const` methods.

 # What do I learn here? #
 - The basic usage of [muparser](https://github.com/beltoforion/muparser) and [muparserX](https://beltoforion.de/en/muparserx/)
 - An example on how to hide complex details (muparser and muparserX syntax is not trivial) and provide a simplified interface to the used.
 This is an simple example of a facade design pattern (the real facade design pattern is more complex though).
+- A use of `mutable`.